 Admitting a need for treatment is a large hurdle to overcome for virtually anyone struggling with addiction, but the situation is even more complex for healthcare providers.
 Unlike the average recreational abuser, doctors and nurses are intimately aware of how addictive drugs function and the effects they can cause.
 There are no accidents in drug addiction in healthcare professionals; when substance abuse begins, users are well aware of the implications.
 Drugs are also significantly easier to access for doctors and nurses as well.
 For most individuals, securing drugs means a doctor’s prescription or an illegal purchase on the street.
 For hospital or clinic employees, dangerous medications are often readily available on site, and obtaining dosages can be as easy as pocketing a patient’s prescriptions.

 Consequences like job loss are always possible, but these risks are significantly more pronounced for medical professionals.
 While firings and layoffs can happen in normal careers, addiction or theft of addictive medications by doctors and nurses can mean the loss of a license and the immediate end to a career that took extensive education and years of training to obtain.

-For many healthcare professionals, these ramifications are devastating, leading to deep denial and a refusal of outside aid.
+For many healthcare professionals, these ramifications are devastating, leading to deep denial and refusal of outside aid.
 Rather than admitting a problem and seeking help, doctors and nurses will instead attempt to hide the signs of addiction and carry on as normal, putting patient lives in grave danger.